 DON JUAN

-For with the experience of the Much-at-Once comes an overpowering interest in but one question, the most ancient of questions… WHAT IS THIS?
+For with the experience of the Much-at-Once comes an overpowering interest in but one question, the most ancient of all questions… WHAT IS THIS?
 THIS THING WE ARE IN… WHAT IS IT?

 DEVIL